Windows is one of the most popular operating systems in the world and is closely associated with PC hardware.

 - Is Windows Activation Tied to the Motherboard?

-- How To Reactivate Windows After Changing Your Motherboard
+- How to Keep Windows When Changing Motherboard

 - Can You Transfer Your Windows License?